Senserva-LLC/Senserva-Inquisitor/README.md

 * Built to be customized.
 The database and user interface can be easly accessed and customized from multiple platforms to create custom monitors and reports.
 * The User interface can export Json with user interface search and filter dials that enable it to be broad or specific data.
 * Output text can be easily customized via auto-generated CSV files that are used to display all key text.
-* Full leveled logging to auto-rolling files support, makes it easy to understand what is going on inside Inq.exe
+* Full leveled logging to auto-rolling files support, makes it easy to understand what is going on inside Inq.exe.
+* Trends stored in the data.
+Senserva data is deduped and also contains a history.
+So it does not grow too large, but at the same time you can observe changes over time.
 * Source code available

 # Quick Start